pyenv/pyenv/README.md

 ### Running nested shells from Python-based programs

-In addition to altering `PATH`, `pyenv exec` sets `PYENV_VERSION` in the executed program's environment to ensure that it won't spontaneouly switch to using a different Python version.
+In addition to altering `PATH`, `pyenv exec` sets `PYENV_VERSION` in the executed program's environment to ensure that it won't spontaneously switch to using a different Python version.

 Some Python-based programs (e.g. Jupyter) can spawn nested shell sessions.